HORTON POINT LIGHTHOUSE

 In a 1990 restoration project, the tower was repaired internally and externally, reopened, and relit.
 At that time, the lower level of the Keeper's House was converted into Southold Historical Museum's Nautical Museum.
 The Lighthouse is listed on both the State & National Registers of Historic Places.

-Saturday & Sunday 11:30am - 4:00 pm
+Saturday & Sunday 11:30 AM - 4:00 PM

-The Lighthouse Tower is temporarily closed.
-Parking at Horton Point Lighthouse is available in the Southold Park District’s lot for a $5 fee (if not a Park District resident).
+NOTE: Parking at Horton Point Lighthouse is available in the Southold Park District’s lot for a $5 fee (if not a Park District resident).
 Street parking is by Southold Town Permit only.